Cornwall Night Photography Workshop Dates 2019

 Spare camera battery (some DSLR batteries will last a full session, but it always pays to have a back up)

 Helpful, but not essential equipment:

 Insurances, transport and accommodation are not provided.

 Clear skies cannot be guaranteed, in the event of unsuitable weather, postponement may be possible, a future date must be mutually agreed upon by both parties.
-In the case of postponement group size may be increased to five students.
+In the case of postponement group size may be increased to six students.
 Any postponement must be agreed before the initial workshop was due to commence.
 Future dates and locations are subject to availability.
 Should a suitable date for postponement not be possible the workshop shall go ahead as planned.